 Mr. Finizio is co-author (with Duncan Speller) of A Practical Guide to International Commercial Arbitration: Assessment, Planning and Strategy (Sweet & Maxwell 2010, second edition forthcoming), as well as co-author of International Commercial Arbitration in The Law of Transnational Business Transactions and Contributing Editor to the International Comparative Legal Guide to International Arbitration (Global Legal Group).

 Mr. Ajar Rab is a Partner at Rab & Rab Associates LLP, Dehradun and specializes in transactions, merges and acquisitions, commercial litigation and international arbitration.
 He is currently pursuing his doctorate in international commercial arbitration under the supervision of Prof. Dr. Stefan Kröll from Bucerius.

 He has published several articles on arbitration in India and is also the author of a book on the Real Estate Act (Regulation and Development) Act, 2016 which is under print.
-Mr. Rab is visiting faculty at NLSIU and has previously judged several moot court competitions including Philip C. Jessup International Law Moot Court Competition, Manfred Lachs Asia Pacific Regional Rounds, the William C. Vis International Commercial Moot, and NLSITAM.
+Mr. Rab is visiting faculty at National Law School of India University, Bangalore, and has previously judged several moot court competitions including Philip C. Jessup International Law Moot Court Competition, Manfred Lachs Asia Pacific Regional Rounds, the William C. Vis International Commercial Moot, and NLSTIAM.